 This consultation will be available as of July 2021 in English, French and Spanish.
-Other EU languages will

-Stakeholders are invited to provide their responses to the questions set out below by the end of October 2 0 2 1 .

-Only questions marked with a red asterisk are mandatory.
-You may interrupt your session at any time and continue answering at a later stage.
-If you do so, please remember to keep the link to your saved answers as this is the only way to access them.
-Once you have submitted your answers online, you will be able to download a copy of the completed questionnaire.

-For reasons of transparency and openness, the European Commission will publish the received contributions and views on the Europa website, directly as received and in the form of a summary report, or included in a wider policy document.
-The identity of respondents together with their contributions will be disclosed only with their consent.

-In parallel to the open public consultation, the European Commission's services launched at the end of May 2021 an independent study with the aim to map and compare the different approaches to TSD adopted by a number of EU trade partners.

-About you

-Language of my contribution

-- Bulgarian

-- Croatian

-- Czech

-- Danish

-- Dutch

-- English

-- Estonian

-- Finnish

-- French

-- German

-- Greek

-- Hungarian

-- Irish

-- Italian

-- Latvian

-- Lithuanian

-- Maltese

-- Polish
+Other EU languages will bе a d d e d as t h e y b e c o m e available. nolders are invited to 2 1 . provide their responses to th e questions set ou t below by the end of October and c ontinue answering at a later st tage.
+If you do so, please remen rupt your session at any time aber to keep the link to your submitted your answers online, completed questionnaire. contri butions and views of the control of on the Euro ppa website , di rectly as received and in the form of a summary together with their contributions their consent.
+2021 8 with the aim - ices launched at the end of May approaches to TSD adopted by Abo ut you Bulgarian Croatian Czech Danish Dutch English Estonian Finnish French German Greek Hungarian Irish Italian ribution © © Latvian Lithuanian 0 Maltese Polish

-- Portuguese
+Portuguese

-- Romanian
+Romanian

-- Slovak
+Slovak

-- Slovenian
+Slovenian

-- Spanish
+Spanish

-- Swedish
+Swedish

-- I am giving my contribution as
+I am giving my contribution as

-- Academic/research institution
+Academic/research institution

-- Business association
+Business association

-- Company/business organisation
+Company/business organisation

-- Consumer organisation
+Consumer organisation

-- EU citizen
+EU citizen

-- Environmental organisation
+Environmental organisation

-- Non-EU citizen
+Non-EU citizen

-- Non-governmental organisation (NGO)
+Non-governmental organisation (NGO)

-- Public authority
+Public authority

-- Trade union
+Trade union

-- Other
+Other

 Surname

 Pascal

 First name

 Kerneis

 Email (this won't be published)

 p.kerneis@esf.be

 Organisation name

 255 character(s) maximum

 European Services Forum - ESF

 Organisation size